 Here’s a step-by-step guide to making a chart of accounts:

-The parent accounts help you organize your unique business sub-accounts by category.
-There are four categories of accounts that typically apply to service-based businesses:
+The main account types help you organize your unique business by category.
+There are five categories of account types that are universal to all businesses:

 2. Create Your Business’s Accounts

 When you create the accounts for your business, think about the type of business you run.
-There are certain accounts that are common for service-based companies, including:
+Certain accounts are common for service-based companies, including:

 - Accounts Receivable